logiqai/docs/integrations/apache-beam/README.md

-LOGIQ.AI provides integrations to let you integrate LOGIQ  with Apache Beam.
-Checkout the sub-modules to learn more about it.
+Apica Ascent provides integrations to let you integrate Apica Ascent with Apache Beam.
+Checkout the submodules to learn more about it.

 {% content-ref url="export-metrics-to-prometheus/" %}
 [export-metrics-to-prometheus](export-metrics-to-prometheus/)